CSM Pașcani: History

 CFR returned to Divizia B just one year later under the leadership of Marin Alexandru, after winning Series I of Divizia C and finishing 2nd in Promotion Group I held in Brașov, behind SN Oltenița and ahead of Metalul Plopeni and Autobuzul București.
 The squad included Catrina, Mocanu, Mag, Cosma, Rusu, Rîșniță, Drăgan, Fătu, Vochin, Dominte, Blejușcă, Rozorea, Ciupa, Bunea, Munteanu, Artenie, and Rățoi.

 In the following seasons, the railwaymen competed in Series I of the second division, ranking 10th in 1970–71 and 9th in 1971–72, with Marin Alexandru coaching the first part of the season and Traian Iordache the second.
 Alexandru returned and led the team for the next three seasons, achieving 5th place, the best result of the decade, in 1972–73, followed by 9th in 1973–74 and 11th in 1974–75.

 Former team player Viorel Simina took charge for the next three seasons, repeating the 5th-place finish in 1975–76, and after placing 11th in 1976–77, CFR Pașcani was eventually relegated again at the end of the 1977–78 season.

-This time it was not possible to return immediately, finishing as runner-up in 1978–79 season behind CS Botoșani, the club remained in the third tier.
-After two seasons at the mid-table, 6th in 1979–80 and 5th in 1980–81, CFR missed the promotion in the 1981–82 season at goal difference in front of Minerul Gura Humorului.
-In the next season, Pășcănenii finished 3rd, behind Chimia Fălticeni and Zimbrul Siret.
+This time it was not possible to return immediately, finishing as runner-up in the 1978–79 season behind CS Botoșani, and the club remained in the third tier.
+After two mid-table seasons, 6th in 1979–80 and 5th in 1980–81, CFR missed promotion in 1981–82 on goal difference behind Minerul Gura Humorului.
+In the following season, Pășcănenii finished 3rd, behind Chimia Fălticeni and Zimbrul Siret.

-At the end of the 1983–84 campaign, CFR Pașcani, with Constantin Dinu as head coach, won the Series I of Divizia C, returning to second division after six years of absence.
+At the end of the 1983–84 campaign, CFR Pașcani, with Constantin Dinu as head coach, won Series I of Divizia C, returning to the second division after six years of absence.